 Finding the right drop-proof, waterproof case for your device can mean everything.

 For so many of us, packing some technology when heading out is just par for the course.
 Mobile phones, tablets, cameras – these are more than just gadgets, they are tools to both connect with others and also capture the big and small moments of daily life.
 So its pretty important to keep devices going, rather than being a deadweight in your bag.
 Protective cases can keep your device going even after a bump, drop, splash or crash.
 There are so many choices in tough gear, how do you choose the right tough case for your device?

 - It starts off with the device.
-While we all like to be individual, the fact is that the more popular a device, the better choice you will have in protective and mounting equipment for it. iPhone and Samsung phones, for example, have a significantly longer list of options when it comes to drop-proof and waterproof cases, than say a Lumia phone.
+While we all like to be individual, the fact is that the more popular a device, the better choice you will have in protective and mounting equipment for it. iPhone and Samsung devices, for example, have a significantly longer list of options when it comes to drop-proof and waterproof cases, than say a Lumia phone.
 So when you are renewing your device, consider if you want to have more choices in accessories.

 - Next is the case brand.
 No one likes to be a slave to brands for the sake of it, however, in terms of protective equipment, the best, most reliable protection will come from a brand with experience and a deep commitment to protection.
 The key differences between quality brands such and the flimsy silicone bandaids offered at the local supermarket are clear once you look closely.